return42/sphkerneldoc/linux_src_doc/kernel/seccomp_c.rst

     get/put helpers should be used when accessing an instance outside of a lifetime-guarded section.
 In general, this is only needed for handling filters shared across tasks.

+log
+    true if all actions except for SECCOMP_RET_ALLOW should be logged

 prev
     points to a previously installed, or inherited, filter